muzfr/muz/README.md

-# MADE BY MUZ ADD ME ON DISCORD FOR HELP  @vebc
+# MADE BY MUZ ADD ME ON DISCORD FOR HELP @overflying
 # 📝 Description
-Muz client is a discord selfbot with many features that has now been released to the public to prevent selling and skidding >_<
+Muz client is a discord selfbot with many features that has now been released to the public to prevent selling and skidding.

 # ⚠️ Disclaimer
 Please note that using selfbots is against Discord's Terms of Service.
 Use this code at your own risk.
 I am  not responsible for any consequences that may come from using this software.